 Frequently Asked Questions

 It’s important to parch or toast the flour separately before adding it to the other ingredients.
 This removes any bitter flour taste.
-Parching the flour without butter or ghee also ensures the mixture stays lump-free.
+Parching the flour without butter or ghee also ensures the mixture stays lump-free and doesn’t get gummy.

 You can eat parsad straight from the fridge.
 It’s just a matter of preference.